maciejtrybilo/Swim-htmx/README.md

 }
 ```

 The home page is rendered into the following HTML.
-You can see the HTMX attributes rendered.
+You can see the included HTMX attributes.

 ```HTML
 <html>